devxoul/AlertReactor/README.md

 ### 1. Defining an Alert Action

-AlertReactor provides a `AlertActionType ` protocol.
+AlertReactor provides an `AlertActionType ` protocol.
 This is an abstraction model of `UIAlertAction`.
-Create a new type conforming this protocol.
+Create a new type and make it conform to this protocol.
 This protocol requires a `title` and `style` property.

 ```swift
 enum UserAlertAction: AlertActionType {